Excellence: the lost mark of Christianity

 The Greatest Success

 Excellence is a mark of Christianity, and it’s time for us to reclaim it.
-Not to impress the world, but to witness to it.
-Not to chase success, but in pursuit of virtue.
-The world is watching, and how we work tells a story about who we serve.
+Not to impress the world, but to witness to it a life in pursuit of virtue, in pursuit of the Lord.
+The world is watching, and how we perform in all that we do tells a story about who we are and who we follow.

-Ultimately, excellence in all that we do is meant to bring about our holiness and invoke holiness in others.
+Ultimately, excellence is meant to bring about our holiness and invoke holiness in others.
 Sainthood is the highest excellence, and heaven is the greatest possible success.

 “I have fought the good fight, I have finished the race, I have kept the faith.”
 (2 Timothy 4:7)